karankashyap04/verified-sat-solver/README.md

 and they represent the manner in which a variable is evaluated in a clause.

 Therefore, overall, a formula is a conjunction of clauses.
 Each clause is a disjunction of literals.
-The goal of DPLL is to consume a formula and determine whether or not their exists an assignment of truth values to the variables for which the formula will be satisfied (since the formula is a disjunction of its clauses, this effectively means that each clause needs to be satisfied). <br>
+The goal of DPLL is to determine, for a given formula, whether or not their exists an assignment of truth values to the variables under which the formula will be satisfied (since the formula is a disjunction of its clauses, this effectively means that each clause needs to be satisfied). <br>
 Often (and as has been implemented in this project), SAT solvers don't _just_ determine whether or not a formula is satisfiable; if it is satisfiable they also return an **assignment** (truth values assigned to the variables)